ilikerobots/hcz-jekyll-blog/_posts/2016-11-22-setting-document-title-in-angular2-dart.md

 </div>
 ```

-If we run our project now, we have a simple menu with three items, which we can navigate amongst to show placeholder pages with headings.
+If we run the project now, we have a simple menu with three items, which we can navigate amongst to show placeholder pages with headings.

-Let's update our app so that we can drill down to specific players.
+Let's update the app so that we can drill down to specific players.

 First, we create a `PlayerDetailComponent` that will handle display of individual players.